 The goal of forensic psychology is to rehabilitate offenders and to eventually reintegrate them into society.
 However, every forensic psychologist in Thunder Bay and elsewhere also spends a good deal of time evaluating those accused of criminal offences.
 A forensic psychologist such as Dr. Johnston assesses defendants in order to determine whether someone was able to understand the consequences of their actions, and if they are fit to stand trial.
+Our forensic psychologist:

-Therefore, forensic psychologists play a very important role in today’s society — that of keeping the general public safe from those who may be suffering from mental illness with violent tendencies.
+Forensic psychologists play a very important role in today’s society — that of keeping the general public safe from those who may be suffering from mental illness with violent tendencies.
 Actually, forensic psychology is a specialization of applied psychology — sort of a cross between clinical psychology and the law.
 Dr. Johnston can provide expert testimony in many types of cases and may actually provide court-ordered treatment in correctional facilities and in clinics.
-In this capacity, Dr. Johnston and other forensic psychologists must be able think quickly and recall important details promptly, communicating clearly and often in laymen’s terms critical facts and figures about this area of study.
+In this capacity, Dr. Johnston and other forensic psychologists must be able to think quickly and recall important details promptly, communicating clearly and often in laymen’s terms critical facts and figures about this area of study.
 However, Dr. Johnston also takes great care to work with his patients with compassion and sensitivity.